SessizLeylek/AndroidEngineMonogame/README.md

 # AndroidTemplate
- Unfinished Game Engine for Android, Made Using Monogame
+ Unfinished Game Engine for Android, Made Using Monogame around 2023 fall

  The project is abandoned because i have no idea.
 And i haven't been having an idea, like i don't even know why i started this project in the first place.
 Maybe it was because of Unity's fee stuff, i don't remember.